 How We Collect Performance Data

-Here's what we measure:
+Here is what we measure:

 Server Response Time

 Time to First Byte (TTFB) measurements every 5 minutes from monitoring nodes in London, New York, Singapore, Frankfurt, and Sydney.
-We track the 95th percentile, not just averages—because nobody cares if your site is fast most of the time.
+We track the 95th percentile, not just averages, because nobody cares if your site is fast most of the time.

 Uptime Monitoring